In this article, I’ll be going over 13 crucial SEO KPIs that you need to be tracking if you want to climb the SERPs and dominate your competitors.

 “KPI” stands for “key performance indicator.”

-A search KPI (or SEO KPI) is a metric used to measure a website’s performance in search.
+A search KPI (also SEO benchmark or SEO KPI) is a metric used to measure a website’s performance in search.

-And SEO KPIs may be a bit more complex than KPIs for other marketing efforts because there is a virtually endless list of ranking factors used by search engines.
+And SEO KPIs may be a bit more complex than key performance indicators for other marketing efforts because there is a virtually endless list of ranking factors used by search engines.

 SEO efforts are hinged largely on creating organic results by making qualitative changes to get a quantitative result.